Trion/Trion/README.md

--  Work on Embedded System, Interne Of Things, pcb Design.
+- Research and Product development in Internet Of Things(IOT)